 About the Project

-The Status of Women and Girls in Minnesota project is an ongoing collaborative research project that systematically examines key indicators for women and girls in Minnesota, thereby raising public awareness of issues important to the lives of women and girls.
+The Status of Women & Girls in Minnesota project is an ongoing, collaborative research project of the Women’s Foundation of Minnesota in partnership with the University of MN Humphrey School’s Center on Women & Public Policy.
+The project systematically examines key indicators for women and girls in Minnesota, thereby raising public awareness of issues important to the lives of women and girls.
 An important component of the project is expanding the availability of data on gender and increasing the capacity of organizations and individuals to make use of the data.

-The Status of Women and Girls in Minnesota project provides a significant resource about the status of women and girls in Minnesota and identifies policy solutions for decision makers by:
+The Status of Women & Girls in Minnesota project provides a significant resource about the status of women and girls in Minnesota and identifies policy solutions for decision makers by:

 - providing ongoing, trend analysis;